learninguser/notes/Day55.md

 ### Reduce Docker image size

 - Reduce the size of the docker image which can be done by using a smaller base image such as **alpine**
-- This concluison should only made after performing proper testing of the whole application
+- This conclusion should only made after performing proper testing of the whole application
+- With python based applications, just by changing the image will not work rather we need to also add commands to install necessary dependencies for the application to work properly

 ### Multi-stage build